-Following completion of the public review and comment period, the Department and Bureau issued a final EIR and Environmental Impact Statement, respectively, in December 2016.
+Following completion of the public review and comment period, the Department and the Bureau issued a final EIR and Environmental Impact Statement, respectively, in December 2016.
 On July 21, 2017, the Department certified the final EIR, adopted findings and a statement of overriding considerations, adopted the Mitigation, Monitoring and Reporting Program for the Bay Delta Conservation Plan/California WaterFix, and approved the California WaterFix.
 The Notice of Determination ("NOD") was filed with the Office of Planning and Research on July 21, 2017, as well.
 Timing of the Bureau's issuance of the Record of Decision under NEPA will depend upon several factors and has yet to be determined.
 The Department continues to work with the Bureau and the Contractors and federal water contractors to address these factors for the California WaterFix.

 Eighteen separate lawsuits were filed challenging the Department's decision under CEQA.
 Several of these lawsuits included causes of action against DFW regarding issuance of an incidental take permit to the Department under CESA.
-The Department has conducted settlement meetings with these plaintiffs, with one lawsuit being settled, and is now addressing the preparation of the administrative record for the CEQA litigation process.
+The Department has conducted settlement meetings with these plaintiffs, with one lawsuit being settled, and is now working with the parties to finalize the administrative record for the CEQA litigation.
 On the same day as the filing of the NOD, the Department filed a validation action in Sacramento County Superior Court to confirm the validity of a proposed financing approach for the California WaterFix, which may involve the Department issuing bonds that are not issued under the Resolution or secured by Revenues but instead are issued under a separate authorizing resolution and are secured by a separate payment stream paid by the Contractors.
 Numerous entities and organizations supporting and opposing the California WaterFix have filed answers to this action.
 The validation action has been coordinated with the previously described CEQA and CESA lawsuits in Sacramento County Superior Court.
+On March 15, 2019, following Governor Gavin Newsom's state of the State address, as described below, the Sacramento County Superior Court ordered a temporary stay of all proceedings in the coordinated cases pending a hearing scheduled for May 2, 2019.